XieWren/Support-for-Cultured-Downloader/doc/danbooru_api_key_guide.md

 Upon logging in, you should be redirected to the [API keys page][2].

-## Step 2: Generating an API key
+## Step 2: Generate an API key
-:warning: **Please do not share your API key with anyone; this will allow them access to your account!** :warning:
+:warning: *Please do not share your API key with anyone; this will allow them access to your account!* :warning:

 <img src="/res/guide/danbooru_api_key/step-2.1.webp" alt="step 2.1" style="width: 70%;">